RSE-Sheffield/sssurvey/README.md

 The raw data was cleaned using Open Refine to remove email addresses, for privacy reasons, to remove responses that were not valid (namely responses that were not associated with a known faculty at the University of Southampton) and to reduce the job title provided by the respondents into a set of known job titles (e.g. convert "Prof", "Professor", "Proffessor" [sic] to "Professor").
 The result of this cleaning is the file `data/Cleaning-of-Uni-Soton-Software-Survey-26Jun19.csv`.

+## Results

+Univariate analysis can be seen in [this simple presentation](https://slides.com/simonhettrick/results-of-university-of-southampton-software-survey).
+You can also see the individual results by looking in the ```charts``` directory.

 ## Important points

 * Licence for the code and data can be found in the the LICENCE and DATA LICENCE files respectively.